iitiankrrish/CollaborativeWhiteBoard/README.md

 npm run dev
 ```

-Your default browser should open to http://localhost:5173, where you can see and interact with the application.
+Your default browser should open to [the local host](http://localhost:5173), where you can see and interact with the application.

 Now , you can make your own changes or improve the codebase of this Collaborative Whiteboard

 ## Demo Video

-Below is a video demonstration of the Collaborative Whiteboard
+Below is a video demonstration of the Collaborative Whiteboard: [Demo and Guide to the Collaborative Whiteboard](https://youtu.be/sioSxn5Iug4?feature=shared)